-Your air conditioner may include a heat position on the control knob.
-This setting will only be active if you purchased the optional heater unit.
+Your air conditioner includes a heat position on the control knob.
+This setting will only be active if you purchased the optional heater strip.
+If you purchased the heat strip option- you may use the heat option on the AC unit.